6 KPI’s to help you measure your credit control

 Days Sales Outstanding (DSO)

-This metric is one the most frequently used, and also one of the most important metrics for tracking your credit control.
-It determines the average length of time it take for your business to collect owed money.
+This metric is one of the most frequently used, and it’s also one of the most important in terms of tracking your credit control performance.

-- DSO gives a high level overview of what is happening in your collection cycle, so you should use it in conjuncture with other metrics to get the most value.
+- DSO gives a high level overview of what is happening in your collections cycle, so you should use it in conjunction with other metrics to get the most value

 It can also help you to determine the priority level of improving your credit control when compared against your industry average.